iacobson/ecspanse/guides/tutorial.md

 ### Purchasing Items Event

-The event that triggeres an item purchase is very simple:
+The event that triggers an item purchase is very simple:

 ```elixir
 defmodule Demo.Events.PurchaseMarketItem do